 Injuries that occur while your child is boarding will be covered by our Baylor policy as a secondary insurance.
 This means your primary insurance will be billed first.
-If there is a balance owed such as a co-pay or a deductible, the Baylor policy will cover this remainder.
-When you receive your medical bill after your primary insurance pays, you will follow the instructions that our business office sends along with a copy of the accident report.
+Please read the information carefully that is mailed to you from our business office as it will give you specific instructions on how to communicate with and report the injury to the insurance company.
 Please be sure to make copies of all insurance correspondences.

 Seasonal flu vaccine will be given to all boarding students unless a parent requests otherwise.
 We feel strongly that students living in such close proximity to each other are at a high risk for spreading this contagious virus.
 We will administer this by dorm in the fall.

 Hepatitis B series (2 or 3 depending on vaccine used)